tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

-# Getting Started - Intermediate
+# Getting Started - Parsing complex PDF Documents

-Hello and welcome to the Intermediate Getting Started guide.
-Please go through the [Getting Started Basic](https://docs.getindexify.ai/getting_started/) guide for Indexify if you haven't already.

-## California Tax Calculation Example
 What if one could go through a 26-page complex tax document and understand it without a lawyer, an accountant, or the geek from college?
 What if 5 easy-to-follow steps were all you need to do reliable QnA on a complex and layered document like a tax invoice?
 Indexify enables you to do just that.